top of page

 FOOD AND CULTURE

-The coffee ceremony holds a central place in the cultural traditions of Ethiopia.
-It is a daily ritual, serving as a means to gather with family, neighbors, or guests.
-When coffee is politely declined, tea becomes the likely alternative.
+Coffee is widely consumed around the world and is a part of everyday life in many households.Across different cultures, it is more than just a beverage—it brings people together, encourages social interaction, and is deeply connected to traditions, hospitality, and community life.
+In manycommunities, coffee also holds cultural significance, symbolizing respect, welcome, andmeaningful connection among family, friends, and guests. specifically for Ethiopian coffeeceremony context, which would make it even more powerful.
+The coffee ceremony holds acentral place in the cultural traditions of Ethiopia.
+It is a daily ritual, serving as a means to gatherwith family, neighbors, or guests.
+When coffee is politely declined, tea becomes the likelyalternative.
 The ceremony takes place on a floor adorned with loose grass, frequently embellished with small yellow flowers.

 image.png